WHY BEING BROUGHT TO PERFECTION IS SO IMPORTANT

-But if just one person sins unintentionally, that person must bring a year-old female goat for a sin offering.
+But if just one person sins unintentionally, he must bring a year-old female goat for a sin offering.

-The priest is to make atonement before the Lord for the one who erred by sinning unintentionally, and when atonement has been made, that person will be forgiven.
+The priest is to make atonement before the Lord for the one who erred by sinning unintentionally, and when atonement has been made for him, he will be forgiven.

-One and the same law applies to everyone who sins unintentionally, whether a native-born Israelite or a foreigner residing among you.
+One and the same law applies to everyone who sins unintentionally, whether he is a native-born Israelite or an alien.

-But anyone who sins defiantly, whether native-born or foreigner, blasphemes the Lord and must be cut off from the people of Israel.
-Because they have despised the Lord’s word and broken his commands, they must surely be cut off; their guilt remains on them.
+But anyone who sins defiantly, whether native-born or alien, blasphemes the Lord, and that person must be cut off from his people.
+Because he has despised the Lord’s word and broken his commands, that person must surely be cut off; his guilt remains on him.
 (Numbers 15:27-31)